GF3R/Rasperry_Sensor_Hub/Readme.md

 # Raspberry Sensor Hub

-Git clone thsi repo and run the test project as follows:
+Git clone this repo and run the test project as follows:
 ```
 node startup.js
 ```